-- Sintering, HIPing and other processing technologies for powder metals and ceramics. - Polymer and composite processing technology. - Design, material and process selection for polymers and composites.
+- Sintering, HIPing and other processing technologies for powder metals and ceramics. - · Polymer and composite processing technology. - Design, material and process selection for polymers and composites.

-Surface Engineering, Welding and Joining (2L, Dr HR Shercliff)
+Surface Engineering, Additive Manufacturing, Joining and Welding (2L, Dr HR Shercliff)

-- Surface engineering processes and their applications. - Welding technology (fusion, friction, laser, ultrasonic), and other joining processes (mechanical, adhesives). - Selection of joining and surface engineering processes in design.
+- Surface engineering processes and their applications. - Welding technology (fusion, friction, laser, ultrasonic), and other joining processes (mechanical, adhesives). - Additive manufacturing (AM) methods and their current potential. - Selection of surface engineering, joining and AM processes in design.

-Design against Failure (3L, Dr CY Barlow)
+Design against Failure (4L, Dr CY Barlow)

-- Processing as the origin of defects and failures (microstructure, damage, residual stress). - Environmental factors in failure of materials. - Analysis and case studies of failures.
+- Processing as the origin of defects and failures (microstructure, damage, residual stress). - · Environmental factors in failure of materials. - Analysis and case studies of failures.